magdev/jq-lsr/README.md

         // Tooltip on unlinked strings
         link_removed: 'Link removed',

-        // Message for removed contents
+        // Message for removed contents, set to null for no message
         content_removed: 'Content removed',

         // Warning message